Worship

-Worship is an act of religious devotion usually directed towards a deity or God.
-For many, worship is not about an emotion, it is more about a recognition of a God.
+Worship is an act of religious devotion usually directed towards a deity, spirit, or other supernatural entity.
+For many, worship is not about an emotion, but rather about the recognition of the object of worship.
 An act of worship may be performed individually, in an informal or formal group, or by a designated leader.
 Such acts may involve honoring.

 Etymology

 The word is derived from the Old English weorþscipe, meaning to venerate "worship, honour shown to an object or deity, which has been etymologised as "worthiness or worth-ship"—to give, at its simplest, worth to something.